-That way, you can make an offer that is likely to be appealing to the lender but also one that is not too high.
+That way, you can make an offer that is likely to be appealing to the lender and not too high.

 Depending on where you are buying, foreclosures may be selling quickly and for reasonable prices.
 You have to adapt to the market conditions as a buyer, so that means you may need to offer a higher price than you think to compete with other foreclosure buyers.

-Your agent can give you an idea of what price is the right price.
+Your agent can give you an idea of what offer is the right market price.
 You want to make a strong offer so you can land the sale – if you offer too little, the bank might not take you seriously.

 How to Find a Foreclosure Before They Hit The Market?

-About the author: The above Real Estate information on how to buy a foreclosed home was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on buying a foreclosed home was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 33+ years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!